X

 2. Coming up with alternatives

 Suggest alternatives—maybe even attach the list we’ve created above.
 And if your friends and family insist on keeping the gifting tradition?
 Maybe let them know what kind of gifts you need exactly, or ask them to gift you gift cards or vouchers to places you actually frequent.
-Or create a fundraiser and tell them to donate to good causes on your behalf.
+Or create a mini fundraiser and tell them to donate to good causes on your behalf.
 You can even use this opportunity to raise awareness about an issue that you care about, but that they might not know about.

 Another way to try to get around it is to come up with alternatives to the gifting activity that happens during the festive season.
 Suggest volunteering together, with a local non-profit, or mutual aid initiative, or even at a community garden.
 Or suggest other meaningful quality-time alternatives: crafting together (for each other), writing letters for each other, or maybe even use the opportunity to get to know each other better (We’re Not Really Strangers, or ReFlex are great for this).